16 Macros

 End Sub

-- Font of text in cell A1 is Tahoma 14, bold, blue color
+- Formats the text in cell A1 to Tahoma font, size 14, bold, and blue color.

 An example of a solution.